8 tips to help you pay off credit card debt so you can start saving

 Reduce the interest

 If you are carrying some credit card debt forward, make sure you're paying as little as you can for it.
-The average interest rate is around 18% but thankfully, there are plenty of cards that charge a lot less, with lots of providers offering a 0% interest balance transfer deal.
-A 0% deal can last for over two years, giving you a fighting chance to clear your debt without racking up any more interest.
+The average interest rate is around 18% but thankfully, there are plenty of cards that charge a lot less, with lots of providers offering a 0% interest balance transfer deal, giving you a fighting chance to clear your debt without racking up any more interest.

 There's usually a fee - typically up to 3% of the amount you're transferring - but this can be a lot smaller than the amount of interest you save.